knoefler12/BSTSpellcheck/README.md

-# BSTSpellcheck - Spell checks text files with BST
+# BSTSpellcheck - Spell checks TXT files with BST

 BSTSpellcheck uses a text file with a thousand words to spellcheck another text file.
 When you run main the wordlist gets added into an array that gets sorted into a balanced binary search tree